codesleeps/Food-Analyzer/README.md

 ## ➤ Description:

-A simple food analyzer giving you information of the nutrients in the food image chosen, then you get a choice of similar foods with recipes so you can make your own creation
+A simple food analyzer giving you information of the nutrients of the food image chosen, then you get a choice of similar foods with recipes so you can make your own creation from the recipe website.

+The spoonacular food API offers a food-specific model specifically trained on our test dataset.
 The final dataset is 50 classes with a total of 15,742 images (4.4 GB in size).

+## ➤ Summary:
+If you want to reliably tag food-related images, you may want to use a service that comes with a pre-trained food model such as Clarifai, Watson, or spoonacular.
+If you have the time, knowledge, and resources, you can of course create your own dataset and create a custom model.
+Most online services allow for custom training models, but dataset creation is definitely not to be underestimated.